 A: No. Everyone is welcome to participate fully in our ministry and mission.
 The only exceptions to this are that one must be a member of the church in order to be elected as an officer (Elders and Deacons) or to vote in congregational meetings.

 Q: What should I wear to church?

 A: There is no dress code at First Presbyterian Church--written or unwritten.
 We are an informal church whose highest priority is to worship and serve God and to encourage others to do the same.
 We don't care what you wear.
-Jesus wore sandals, didn't own a three piece suit, and probably didn't have many followers with a fancy, upscale wardrobe.
-We want to follow in that spirit.
-Yet, at the same time, feel free to wear your Sunday best.
+You’ll be with some people who wear from jeans and t-shirts to coats and ties or dresses.
+Please dress in whatever way you wish.

 Q: What should I expect when I visit First Presbyterian Church on a typical Sunday?

 A: You will be welcomed with genuine friendship.
 You will be free to come as you are and come as you feel and yet also you should expect to be challenged with the Gospel of Jesus Christ.
 Through all of the elements and words and symbols of worship, you will presented with the opportunity to examine your own life in relation to the love of God.
 Over time, as you become more familiar with First Presbyterian Church, you will discover several different ways to share your gifts and partner with others in serving and glorifying God.
 In essence, you will be provided with a place and an environment where you can depart from your regular routine and listen for the voice of God.